TsarIM/VaultCLI/README.md

 # VaultCLI - Distributed File Storage Simulation

-A secure, fault-tolerant distributed storage system with encryption, Reed-Solomon error correction, and data redundancy.
+Simulation of a fault-tolerant distributed storage system with encryption, Reed-Solomon error correction, and data redundancy.
+This Project was created was integrity audit testing purposes.

 Demo Video: